Robots Txt · Nuxt SEO

 Allow: /

-Content-Signal: search=yes, ai-input=no, ai-train=no
+Content-Signal: search=yes, ai-input=yes, ai-train=no

-With the Nuxt Robots module, configure programmatically:
+With the [Nuxt Robots module](https://nuxtseo.com/docs/robots/guides/ai-directives), configure these signals programmatically in `nuxt.config.ts`:

 nuxt.config.ts